asini/asini/README.md

 dependencies, without committing, tagging, pushing or publishing.

 > Only update versions and dependencies; don't actually publish (this only affects publish).

+This may be configured in asini.json via `skipNpm` or `command.publish.skipNpm`.

 #### --force-publish [packages]